What is an arteriogram?

-First, it’s important to let your doctor know what medications and supplements you are taking.
+First, it’s important to let your doctor know what medications and supplements you’re taking.
 You may need to stop taking medications that affect blood clotting, such as aspirin or blood-thinning medications.
 You may also need to stop smoking before the procedure.

 Tell your doctor about any known allergies you have to medications, shellfish, iodine, or X-ray contrast material.
 You should also let your doctor know if you have any history of problems with blood clotting.
 Also, if you’re pregnant, make sure to tell your doctor.

 The details of your procedure depend on the body part involved.
 During a cerebral angiogram, for example, your head will be held in place in order to produce a clear image during the procedure.

 However, the general procedure is similar in some ways.
 Before the procedure, your doctor may have you take a sedative.

 During the procedure, you will sit or lie down.
-Your doctor will insert a catheter into a vein or artery, typically in your leg.
+Your doctor will insert a catheter into an artery, typically in your leg.
 Your doctor will guide this catheter through your blood vessels to reach the correct area.
-Then a contrast material will be injected into the catheter and the dye will flow into the surrounding arteries.
+Then contrast material will be injected into the catheter, and this dye will flow into the surrounding arteries.

 Your doctor will use X-ray images to follow the path of the dye through your arteries.
 This helps to reveal any blockages.
 The procedure can also reveal arterial damage or narrowing.

 The catheter will be near the area of any blockage that may be found, so your doctor may use the catheter to treat the issue during the procedure.
-Your doctor may administer medication through the catheter to resolve a blood clot.
+For instance, your doctor may administer medication through the catheter to resolve a blood clot.